supalarry/FootyBot/README.md

 # FootyBot

-FootyBot is a Telegram bot that allows to organize football matches.
+FootyBot helps organizing football matches.
+It is a Telegram Bot and can be added to any group.

 ```
                      ___